pawamoy/copier-uv/docs/work.md

 ```

 ...but it's usually better to have each module injected in a separate page.

+The generated projects will by default render only the top-level module in the API reference page.
+The template expects that all the API be exposed at the top-level.
+If you expose public submodules,
+add a new page for each one of these submodules.

 For more information about `mkdocstrings`,
 check [its documentation](https://pawamoy.github.io/mkdocstrings).